Federated Clustering: An Unsupervised Cluster-Wise Training for Decentralized Data Distributions: Problem Statement and System Assumptions

 \section{Problem Statement and System Assumptions}

-To address the challenges mentioned above, this work focuses on scenarios characterized by a non-uniform distribution of categories across clients.
-Specifically, the system comprises $N$ clients, each with a dataset that may include a variable number of categories (Fig.~\ref{fig:system_architecture}).
-These categories are subsets of a larger, comprehensive set that spans the entire federated system.
-For instance, one client’s dataset might encompass samples from two categories, while another might contain samples from four different categories, with no requirement for these category sets to overlap.

-Formally we define our federated system as follows: Let there be $ N $ clients, denoted as $ C_1, C_2, \ldots, C_N $, each with a local dataset $ D_1, D_2, \ldots, D_N $.
-The global dataset $ D $ is the union of all local datasets, $ D = \bigcup_{i=1}^{N} D_i $, where each $ D_i $ comprises samples from a subset of the total unique data distributions represented in $ D $, denoted by $ U $.
-The number of clusters in each local dataset $ D_i $ is denoted by $ K_i $, where $ 2 \leq K_i \leq |U|$.
-A scenario in which each client holds a subset of the global category set $U$ mirrors real-world situations where data is naturally partitioned and incomplete.
-In supervised contexts, this is referred to as \textit{label distribution skew}, a type of non-IID data distribution~\cite{kairouz2021advances}.
+We consider a federated system consisting of $N$ clients, where each client $C_i$ holds a local dataset $D_i$.
+The global dataset $D$ is the union of all local datasets:

+In the system, there are totally $K_G$ underlying data distributions (or true categories) we aim to find, denoted as the set $U = \{ U_1, U_2, \dots, U_{K_G} \}$.
+The $i$-th client holds only a subset of the true global categories in its local dataset, denoted as $U_i \subset U$, where the number of categories in $U_i$ is given by $K_i$, with $2 \leq K_i < K_G$.
+This constraint mirrors real-world situations where data is naturally partitioned and incomplete.
+In supervised contexts, this phenomenon is referred to as \textit{label distribution skew}, a well-known type of non-IID data distribution~\cite{kairouz2021advances}.
+Additionally, clients may share some of the same underlying distributions.
+The described system is illustrated in Fig.~\ref{fig:system_architecture}.
-In our federated system, no single client initially knows all categories, assigning the collective task of identifying and learning the complete range of categories present in the dataset to the proposed methodology.
-Additionally, we operate under the following system assumptions: \begin{itemize} \item Decentralized (\emph{serverless}) FL protocol with secure communication: clients communicate securely exchanging only model parameters to maintain data privacy. \item Edge computational capabilities: Each client is capable of local model training, although resources are limited with respect to centralized processing capabilities. \item Our framework operates under strict unsupervised conditions, utilizing no labels throughout the process.
-For the sake of simplicity in our experiments, we assume that only the number of local clusters $K_i$ is known for each client.